Dimitrios Agravanis: Peristeri (2022–2023)

-On November 4, 2022, Agravanis signed a two-year (1+1) contract with Peristeri, under coach Vassilis Spanoulis.
-On January 31, 2023, he mutually parted ways with the club.
+On November 4, 2022, Agravanis signed a two-year (1+1) contract with Peristeri Athens, to play under the team's head coach Vassilis Spanoulis.
+On January 31, 2023, however, he parted ways with the club.
+In 8 Greek domestic league matches, he averaged 10.9 points, 5.1 rebounds and 2.4 assists, while playing around 23 minutes per contest.

-Panathinaikos (2023–present)
+Panathinaikos (2023)

-On January 31, 2023, Agravanis, in a deeply controversial move, signed a two-and-a-half year contract with former rivals Panathinaikos, returning to the EuroLeague.
+On January 31, 2023, Agravanis, in a deeply controversial move for the fan base of Panathinaikos Athens, signed a two-and-a-half-year contract with the club, after having previously played with their derby of the eternal enemies arch-rivals, Olympiacos Piraeus.
+This marked Agravanis' return to the EuroLeague.
+In 4 EuroLeague games, he averaged 0.8 points and 2.5 rebounds, in 9 minutes per contest.
+Additionally, in 14 domestic Greek league matches, he averaged 8.2 points, 4.1 rebounds and 1.2 assists, in 18 minutes per contest.
+On July 15, 2023, Panathinaikos opted out of their mutual contract with him, and Agravanis thus became a free agent.

+Río Breogán (2023)

+On September 3, 2023, Agravanis signed with the Spanish ACB League club Río Breogán.
+He mutually parted ways with the team due to an injury.

+AEK Athens (2024)

+On January 15, 2024, Agravanis signed with the Greek club AEK Athens, for the remainder of the season.

+Hefei Storm (2024)

+On May 30, 2024, Agravanis signed with the Hefei Storm of the Chinese National Basketball League (NBL).

+Neptūnas Klaipėda (2024)

+On October 16, 2024, Agravanis signed a one-month contact with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL).

+Tindastóll (2025–present)

+In January 2025, Agravanis signed with Tindastóll of the Icelandic Úrvalsdeild karla.

 NBA draft rights

-On June 25, 2015, Agravanis was selected with the 59th overall pick, of the 2015 NBA draft, by the NBA's Atlanta Hawks.
+On 25 June 2015, Agravanis was selected with the 59th overall pick of the 2015 NBA draft by the NBA's Atlanta Hawks.
 His draft rights were then traded to the Cleveland Cavaliers in 2017, and were then traded to the Sacramento Kings a year later.
+On 8 February 2024, his rights were traded to the Milwaukee Bucks.

 National team career

 Greek junior national team

 As a member of the Greek junior national teams, Agravanis played at the following tournaments: the 2010 FIBA Europe Under-16 Championship, the 2011 FIBA Europe Under-18 Championship, the 2012 FIBA Europe Under-18 Championship, the 2013 FIBA Europe Under-20 Championship, and the 2014 FIBA Europe Under-20 Championship.